 Proving Your Pedestrian Accident Claim

 There are many different elements that must be proven in a pedestrian accident claim in Atlanta in order for you to get the compensation you deserve.
-Your attorney must show that the at-fault driver was negligent in some way, that their actions or failure to act caused your injury, and that you have suffered because of this injury.
+Your Atlanta personal injury attorney must show that the at-fault driver was negligent in some way, that their actions or failure to act caused your injury, and that you have suffered because of this injury.

 Attorneys in Atlanta pedestrian accident cases build claims using various methods.
 Evidence that could be used to help bolster your case includes:

 - Eyewitness testimony

 - Hospital and medical records showing your injury